umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/CommonPitfalls.md

 The error tells you which package to look for and which version is currently in your left-most cloud environment.

-If you have orphaned csproj-files (like backup csproj files or files not referenced by the any of the main project-files) you should remove them.
-Alternatively you can rename the file-extension to `.csproj.backup` or similar.
+If you have orphaned csproj-files you should remove them.
+Orphaned would be backup csproj files or files not referenced by the any of the main project-files Alternatively you can rename the file-extension to `.csproj.backup` or similar.

 ## Are you stuck?
 Help us get you and others unstuck by sending your queries, questions and comments to Umbraco via email at [umbraco-cicd@umbraco.dk](mailto:umbraco-cicd@umbraco.dk).